sammygb26/Obsidian/Learning/FNPL/Heads Dependency Parsing.md

 ![[Pasted image 20230310123418.png]]

+For example $VP\to\underline{V}\space NP$ means take the verb word up to the VP mother node.
 Heuristics to scale this to large grammars e.g. with an NP immediate N child is the head.
 After the rules are found we propagate the head up the tree.

 ![[Pasted image 20230310123526.png]]